appscode/blog/content/post/kubedb-v2024.08.16/index.md

 1. The field `db.spec.terminationPolicy` has been renamed to `db.spec.deletionPolicy`.

-2. The fields `db.spec.podTemplate.spec.resources` and `db.spec.podTemplate.spec.containerSecurityContext` have been moved under the `redissentinel` container in `db.spec.podTemplate.spec.containers[0]`.
+2. The fields `db.spec.podTemplate.spec.resources` and `db.spec.podTemplate.spec.containerSecurityContext` have been moved under the `redissentinel` container in `db.spec.podTemplate.spec.containers[]`.
 This `redissentinel` container is the main container for the RedisSentinel CRO.

 3. All other changes to the `db.spec.podTemplate` can be found at the beginning of this document.